paublas/restaurantBrowser/README.md

 ## Backend

-Run `node ../restaurant-browser/src/backend/app.js`.
+Run `node app.js` in the `/src/backend/` folder.
 Server should start running on port 3000.

 ## Build